-Conduits shall enter near the corners of the service enclosure but not through the back of the enclosure.
+Conduits shall enter near the corners of the service enclosure.
 Conduits shall not enter the same corner of the enclosure from two directions.
 Conduits shall be terminated no more than one third of the width away from the adjacent wall.